OpenBubbles/site/quickstart.md

 Apple **requires** hardware info from genuine Apple hardware to use iMessage.
 [Join the waitlist](/#hosted-waitlist) for a ready-to-go hosted solution.
 OpenBubbles works **best** with a Mac.
 :::

+## What is "Hardware Info"?&#x20;

+During iMessage activation, your machine's hardware identifiers (serial number, board ID, model, etc.) are sent to Apple for validation.
+OpenBubbles requires valid machine identifiers to send to Apple during activation.
+OpenBubbles refers to this data as "hardware info".

 ## Step 1.
 Install OpenBubbles

 Install OpenBubbles on your preferred device: